 Figs should be harvested as soon as they become ripe.
 You will notice a change in color and the fruit will become soft.
 Some people may have to wear gloves and protective clothing because a few people have allergic reactions to the sap or latex that the plant exudes.

-Figs are fairly easy to propagated with stem cuttings.
-In early winter you should collect 6- to 8-inch terminal shoots from vigorous, healthy 1-year-old wood.
+Figs are fairly easy to propagate with stem cuttings.
+In early winter you should collect 6- to 8-inch terminal shoots from vigorous, healthy one-year-old wood.
 Small diameter, weak cuttings make inferior plants and should be avoided.
 Tie the cuttings in small bundles and place them in a trench with the cut end sticking up (cuttings are upside down).
 Cover the cuttings with 2 to 4 inches of good soil and wait for the development.
-Around April, remove the cuttings from the soil bed and place them right side up in a well-drained soil with about 2 inches sticking out of the soil.
+Around April, remove the cuttings from the soil bed and place them right side up in well-drained soil with about two inches sticking out of the soil.
 The cuttings will root and be ready to move to a permanent location by the first dormant season.

-Figs can suffer damage if temperatures fall below 15°F. Figs should be planted in a protected area or one should provide protection if temperatures routinely fall below 15°F. In northern parts of the Gulf Coast, figs can be grown if they are protected during the winter by a frame covered in plastic and filled with leaves (for insulation).
+Figs can suffer damage if temperatures fall below 15°F. Figs should be planted in a protected area, or one should provide protection if temperatures routinely fall below 15°F. In northern parts of the Gulf Coast, figs can be grown if they are protected during the winter by a frame covered in plastic and filled with leaves (for insulation).
 If figs are cold conditioned they can withstand cold injury.
-Also, since most figs in the southeast assume a bush-like rather than a tree like growth, this deters a lot of expected freeze damage.
+Also, since most figs in the southeast assume a bush-like rather than a tree-like growth, this deters a lot of expected freeze damage.